ycm-core/YouCompleteMe/README.md

     Debian-like Linux distro, this would be `sudo apt-get install python-dev python3-dev`.
 On Mac they should already be present.

-    On Windows, you need to download and install [python3][python-win-download].
+    On Windows, you need to download and install [Python 2 or Python 3][python-win-download].
 Pick the version corresponding to your Vim architecture.
 You will also need Microsoft Visual C++ (MSVC) to build YCM.
     You can obtain it by installing [Visual Studio][visual-studio-download].
-MSVC 11 (Visual Studio 2012), 12 (2013), and 14 (2015) are officially supported.
+    MSVC 11 (Visual Studio 2012), 12 (2013), and 14 (2015) are officially
+    supported.

     Here we'll assume you installed YCM with Vundle.
 That means that the top-level YCM directory is in `~/.vim/bundle/YouCompleteMe`.